chevrons/spider-monkeys/README.md

 ## Om utvecklaren
 Webbutvecklare som brinner för tillgänglighet.

+## Requirements

+### Must-have
+* HTML5 solution according to given designs
+* Hard coded news data &check;
+* Reusable modules/elements using DRY
+* Semantic HTML(5) & CSS(3)  &check;
+* Responsive
+* Crossbrowser support

+### Nice-to-have
+* Loading data from json-file  &check;
+* Possibility to have 0-N headlines and articles
+* Making the site independent och the json structure (new elements or removing some)

+### Rules
+* Make smart decisions about the json objects and UI elements
+* Use any javascript library
+* Experiment by changing the json file
+* Redesign the UI if you need
+* Use automation if you want to
+* Motivate your choices

 ## Kommentarer
 Jag valde att inte använda SASS/LESS, som inte tillför så mycket när man jobbar med mindre projekt (som ett arbetsprov).